Sage/carbon/.github/CONTRIBUTING.md

 ## Testing

 * Carbon has a 100% coverage policy.
-Testing is done using[Jasmine](http://jasmine.github.io/2.5/introduction).
+Testing is done using [Jasmine](http://jasmine.github.io/2.5/introduction).
 We use the [Enzyme](https://github.com/airbnb/enzyme) testing utility for interacting with components in tests.

 ## Submitting Pull Requests